THE REVERBOPHONE

-• "It sounds just like a couple of room mics in a expensive studio, they sound so real it's unreal" - Daniel Bergstrand.
+"It sounds just like a couple of room mics in the best studio you have ever heard, they sound so real, it's unreal" Daniel Bergstrand.
 In flames, Decapitated, Behemoth.

-• "it becomes a part of the source rather than just adding a reverb tail.
-The sound is clear and distinct at any volume, with a transparent quality that blends perfectly with the dry sound. " Simon Wolf.
-Solna Sound, Soilwork
+"it becomes a part of the source.
+The sound is clear and distinct at any volume, with a transparent quality that blends perfectly with the dry sound. " Simon Wolf, soilwork

 How does it work?